xavier506/eosreports/README.md

 eosreports is a web based application that allows people to visualize and analyze real-time and historical data of the EOS blockchain and specific EOS nodes.

 It is a 100% open-source and community-driven project and we welcome contributions of all sorts.
-There are many ways to help, from reporting issues, contributing code, and helping us improve our community.
+There are many ways to help, from reporting issues, improving documentation, contributing code, design/ux proposal and helping us improve our community.

 The main communication channels for organizing and collaborating are this repository and the [EOS Costa Rica Discord server](https://discord.gg/bBpQHym).
 Feel to join and ask as many questions you may have.